How to Write an Invitation Letter for UK Visa? With Sample

 1. Proof of Immigration Status of the Inviter

-Your invitation letter for UK visa must show that you have legal residence in the UK.
-Provide:
+Your invitation letter must show that you are legally resident in the UK.
+Include one of the following, depending on your status:

-• Copy of UK passport (if British citizen)
+• Copy of British Passport (if a British Citizen)

-• Biometric Residence Permit (BRP) or residence card
+• Biometric Residence Permit (BRP) (for ILR or Limited Leave Holders)

 2. Proof of Address in the UK

-• Recent utility bill (gas, water, electricity – dated within 3 months)
+• Recent utility bill (gas, electricity, water) dated within the last 3 months

 • Council tax bill